-The ¼” Micro Drip Line is ¼” micro tubing with .65 GPH @ 25 PSI labyrinth-like inline drip emitters built into the interior wall of the micro tubing at pre-spaced intervals of 6”, 9”, or 12”.
+The ¼ inch Micro Drip Line is ¼ inch micro tubing with .65 GPH @ 25 PSI labyrinth-like inline drip emitters built into the interior wall of the micro tubing at pre-spaced intervals of 6 inch, 9 inch, or 12 inch.
 The drip line’s discharge flow varies with pressures from a low of 15 PSI to a high of 25 PSI, with higher discharge at higher pressures and lower discharge at lower pressures.

 Basic installation recommendations for this product include first reviewing the area and then making a drawing of the garden or site with your preferred layout.

 If automation is required, use one of DIG’s hose end timers or battery operated controllers.
 The ideal controller should have flexible scheduling and two to four start times per day for added flexibility.

 Start the installation from a PVC pipe or to pipe thread

 1. If the drip system installation is started from a PVC pipe, first shut off the main water supply.

 2. If an automated system is preferred, we recommend installing a 3/4” ball valve or gate valve before the battery operated controller or AC valve, if used.
 This ball valve can be very useful as an emergency backup to turn the system off.
 This type of arrangement is used by professional installers.